-The Equaliser panel controls EQ and Filters on the channel paths only.
-As console processing is not pooled, EQ can be assigned to every channel, without fear of running out.
+The Equaliser panel controls EQ and Filters on the channels, groups and main output paths.
+As console processing is not pooled, EQ can be assigned to every path, without fear of running out.
 The frequencies of the currently assigned path can be adjusted using the following controls.